 2. To keep a record of the spousal relationship between the deceased and their surviving spouse, remove the deceased from the Family section and edit the Individual Memberships section for the surviving spouse to set this relationship up.
 You can see this post for information on working with Memberships.

 3. Enter a Date of Death for the deceased client in their Contact Details.
 Note: the Date of Death field isn't on display within the Contact Details area unless you click edit for that section and enter a Date of Death.
-Entering a Date of Death for a client automatically disables their birthday reminder, if it was previously enabled, and stops the Age field for the client from progressing further.
+Entering a Date of Death for a client automatically disables their birthday reminder, if it was previously enabled, and hides the Birthday Banner that otherwise would display at the top of their Contact Record on their date of birth.
+Entering a Date of Death also disables their Client Review Reminder, and stops the Age field for the client from progressing further.